tum-ens/urbs/README.md

 and look at the new files `result/mimo-example-.../comp.xlsx` and `result/mimo-example-.../comp.png` for a quick comparison.
 This script parses the summary spreadsheets for all scenarios.

-## Next steps
+## Next steps and tipps

   1. Head over to the tutorial at http://urbs.readthedocs.io, which goes through runme.py step by step.
   2. Read the source code of `runme.py` and `comp.py`.
-  3. Quickly scan through `urbs.py`, read docstrings.
+  3. Try adding/modifying scenarios in `scenarios.py` and see their effect on results.
-  4. Try adding/modifying scenarios in `runme.py` and see their effect on results.
+  4. If you need a nice python editor, think about using [PyCharm](https://www.jetbrains.com/pycharm/download).
+It has many features including easy Git integration, package management, etc.
   5. Fire up IPython (`ipython3`) and run the scripts from there using the run command: `run runme` and `run comp`.
 Then use `whos` and inspect the workspace afterwards (`whos`).
 See what you can do (analyses, plotting) with the DataFrames.
 Take the `urbs.get_constants`, `urbs.get_timeseries` and `urbs.plot` functions as inspriation and the [Pandas docs](http://pandas.pydata.org/pandas-docs/stable/) as reference.

 ## Further reading